-Dana-Farber Cancer Institute: Identification of Therapeutic Targets in KRAS Driven Lung Cancer
+Dana-Farber Cancer Institute (DFCI): Identification of Therapeutic Targets in KRAS Driven Lung Cancer

 The CTD2 Center at Dana Farber Cancer Institute focuses on the use of high-throughput genetic and bioinformatic approaches to identify and credential oncogenes and co-dependencies in cancers.
 This Center aims to provide the cancer research community with information that will facilitate the prioritization of targets based on both genomic and functional evidence, inform the most appropriate genetic context for downstream mechanistic and validation studies, and enable the translation of this information into therapeutics and diagnostics.